AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 In short, the dataset or data stream has a nominal value already available and the data scientist needs to discover how to produce the correct class of a record based on the features of the object.
 For example:

-* Given a of a set of car features such as body type, top speed and engine specs, it would be possible to define the car model.
+* Given a set of car features such as body type, top speed and engine specs, it would be possible to define the car model.
 * From millions of images of a set of ten types of vehicles, such as trucks, sedans, SUVs, coupes and hatchbacks, it would be possible to create a data mining model that is capable of identifying the type of the vehicle in an image.
 The set of features in this case would come from processing the pixels of the images.
 * From a dataset containing thousands of images of ten digits (0-9) that are handwritten by hundreds of people with different writing style, a model could be created that is capable of classifying the digits automatically.
 Such a system is immensely helpful in automatically distinguishing the address of a letter automatically to disperse it to the correct pile in a post office.